Dog Bite Attorney in Los Angeles

-A person who keeps or has control of an animal may be liable for personal injury or property damage caused by the animal.
+A person that keeps or controls an animal should be liable for personal injury or property damage caused by the animal.
 A keeper of an animal is one that “harbors, protects, or shelters” the animal.
 It is not necessary that the person is the “owner.
 “However, an owner who retains some degree of control over an animal can be liable even if the animal is partly under the care of others.
 Normally, the owner of an animal is liable only for negligence if the animal causes injury or property damage.
 Negligence is the failure to use ordinary care in keeping or controlling the animal.

-The California dog bite statute can impute “strict liability” on the owner’s of vicious animals.
-Strict liability means that a person is liable for damages, even if the person used ordinary care, and, therefore, was not negligent in keeping or controlling the animal.
-The keeper’s liability is said to be absolute in the sense that the gist of the action is not how the animal was kept but that it was kept at all in light of its dangerous propensities.
+The California dog bite statute can impute “strict liability” on the owners of vicious animals.
+Strict liability means that a person is liable for damages even if the person used ordinary care, and therefore was not negligent in keeping or controlling the animal.
+The keeper’s liability is said to be absolute in the sense that the gist of the action is not how the animal was kept, but that it was kept at all in light of its dangerous propensities.
 A plaintiff who can prove the animal’s dangerous nature or trait and the keeper’s “knowledge” of it, need not prove negligence in failing to restrain or confine it.

 WHAT EVERY CALIFORNIA DOG OWNER SHOULD KNOW

 A dog owner is liable for every bite his or her dog inflicts on another person.
 The old law was that an owner was not liable unless the dog had already shown it was likely to hurt someone.
 However, the law has changed.
 California law holds owners liable for any harm their dog causes to another person.
 This is true whether or not the owner believed beforehand that their dog was dangerous.
-Dog owners are responsible for an injured person’s lost wages, medical expenses, etc. Dog owners can prevent bites by providing adequate attention, care and training.
+Dog owners are responsible for an injured person’s lost wages, medical expenses, etc. Dog owners can prevent bites by providing adequate attention, care, and training.
 It is important for an owner to train and socialize their dog.